-Upper Rock Creek SMA mapped the overlay and it consisted of the portions of the watershed in the URC planning area.
+The Upper Rock Creek Environmental Overlay Zone was created after the Upper Rock Creek Area Master Plan was approved in 2004.
+The Upper Rock Creek SMA mapped the overlay and consisted of the portions of the watershed in the URC planning area.
 The Olney Master Plan recommended additional areas to be added to the URC overlay zone.
-These areas were added to the zone through the Olney Master Plan SMA.
-The URC Environmental Overlay Zone covers the part of the headwaters of the Rock Creek Watershed west of the upper Rock Creek mainstem and north of Muncaster Mill Road.
-Two large properties on the east side of the mainstem are in the overlay, but are exempt from the imperviousness requirements of the Overlay Zone because they are not in the sewer envelope and will develop on septic systems.
+These areas were added to the zone through the Olney Master Plan Sectional Map Amendment (SMA).
+Under the new zoning code, the overlay zone is identified as the Upper Rock Creek Overlay Zone.
+This overlay zone covers the part of the headwaters of the Rock Creek Watershed west of the upper Rock Creek mainstem and north of Muncaster Mill Road.
+Two large properties on the east side of the mainstem are in the overlay but are exempt from the imperviousness requirements of the overlay zone because they are not in the sewer envelope and will develop on septic systems.

-a.
-The Environmental Overlay Zone for the Upper Rock Creek Special Protection Area establishes an 8 percent imperviousness limit on certain types of new, private land development projects that are to be served by community sewer.
+- a.
+The Upper Rock Creek Overlay Zone establishes an 8 percent imperviousness limit on certain types of new, private land development projects that are to be served by community sewer.
+Detailed requirements and exemptions are included in the Overlay Zone (County Code Chapter 59). - b.

-b.
 Land development projects that are exempt from the specific limit of the overlay zone must demonstrate that imperviousness has been minimized, consistent with Section 19-64(a) of the SPA Law (Article V, Montgomery County Code).